 Why a Soldier is not with a Local Regiment

-When researching a soldier who served in the First World War, you should never take it for granted that they served with their local regiment.
+When researching a soldier who served in the First World War, you should never take it for granted that they served with their local infantry regiment.
 In fact, the choice of which regiment to join was based on a wide variety of factors both before and during the war and this guide will look at:

-- Joining a regiment prior to 1914
+- Joining an infantry regiment prior to the outbreak of war in August 1914

-- Joining the Territorial Force
+- Joining the Territorial Force, the forerunner of the Territorial Army

 - Compulsory transfers between regiments